Mackenzie Barry: Club career

 Mackenzie Barry was born on 11 April 2001 in New Plymouth, Taranaki and attended Central Primary School where she began playing football.
-Barry then attended and played for New Plymouth Girls' High School and represented Taranaki and CentralFootball Federation before being signed for Wellington Phoenix for their inaugural season in the A-League.
+Barry then attended and played for New Plymouth Girls' High School and represented Taranaki and CentralFootball Federation before being signed for Wellington Phoenix for their inaugural season in the A-League Women.

+In the history of the women's Phoenix, Barry is the most capped player, with over 90 appearances.
+On 15 April 2026, the club confirmed Barry had re-signed for the 2026–27 season.

 International career

 Barry was a member of the New Zealand squad in the FIFA U-17 Women's World Cup in Uruguay where New Zealand finished in 3rd place.

 In 2019 Barry was part of the winning side at the 2019 OFC U-19 Women's Championship, earning qualification for the 2020 FIFA U-20 Women's World Cup scheduled to be held in Costa Rica, although that tournament was subsequently cancelled due to the COVID-19 pandemic.

-Barry was first called up to the senior side for a Europe tour to play Norway and Wales and made her senior international debut on 19 October 2022 coming on as a substitute during a subsequent tour to Japan against the hosts, Japan winning that game 2-0.
+Barry was first called up to the senior side for a Europe tour to play Norway and Wales and made her senior international debut on 19 October 2022 coming on as a substitute during a subsequent tour to Japan against the hosts, Japan winning that game 2–0.

 On 4 July 2024, Barry was called up to the New Zealand squad for the 2024 Summer Olympics.